AIoT-MLSys-Lab/MSUNet/README.md

 ### Design details

-MSUNet is designed based on four key techniques: 1) ternary conv layers, 2) sparse conv layers, 3) quantization and 4). cutmix + self-supervised consistency regularizer.
+MSUNet is designed based on four key techniques: 1) ternary conv layers, 2) sparse conv layers, 3) quantization and 4). self-supervised consistency regularizer.
 The details of these techniques are briefly described below.

 In terms of implementation, we use pytorch to implement our model.
 Our repository is built on top of [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) (by Ross Wightman).